Defining what luxury interior design is a complex answer, which is often oversimplified.

 While these high-tech features might seem like the height of luxury themselves, for most, they are essential.

-It’s when we start to explore some of the more eccentric features, that we see what luxury interior design have morphed into.
+It’s when we start to explore some of the more eccentric features, that we see luxury interior design morphing into a whole other world.

 It’s not uncommon to see swimming pools which magically turn into dance floors.
 While unquestionably unique, in a London town-house where space is already non-existent, this feature can be deemed essential to a work-life balance.

-Another outlandish feature that only exists in luxury interiors is the photo mirror.
+The photo mirror is another outlandish feature that only exists in luxury interiors.
 This mirror actually hides a camera which takes a 360-degree picture of you.
 Thus allowing you to answer the age-old questions “does my butt look big in this”?

 Several property developers specialise in creating new basements.
 However, these aren’t you ordinary basements!